#

 Principles that work great for my set of circumstances may be adjectly terrible for you, and vice versa.

-My Principles for Decision Making
+My Principles for Problem Solving, Decision Making, etc

 Simplify & guard simplicity